 Watering practices for chickens

-There was no statistically significant difference (p = 0.81) between urban and rural respondents in terms of whether they provide water to their chickens.
-A vast majority in both urban (91.0%) and rural (92.2%) areas reported giving water to their chickens, indicating a generally good awareness of the importance of hydration.
+There was no statistically significant difference (p = 0.81) between urban and rural respondents in terms of water availability to birds..
+A vast majority of respondents (urban (91.0%) and rural (92.2%)) reported giving water to their chickens, indicating a generally good awareness of the importance of hydration.

 There is a significant difference (p < 0.001) between urban and rural areas in how often water is offered.
 Free access to water is more common in urban areas (71.6%) compared to rural areas (39.1%).
-Rural households are more likely to offer water once a day (48.4%) or twice a day (12.5%), while no urban household reported watering twice a day.
+Rural households offered water once a day (48.4%) or twice a day (12.5%), while no urban household reported watering twice a day.

 There is a highly significant difference (p < 0.001) between urban and rural areas in terms of water sources: Pipe water is the dominant source in urban areas (68.7%) but completely absent in rural areas (0%).
 In rural areas, pond water (42.2%) and rainwater (32.8%) are the most common sources.
 Spring water is used in both settings, though more frequently in rural areas (25.0%) than urban ones (14.9%).